 Rodent Genetic Engineering Laboratory

-NYU School of Medicine’s Rodent Genetic Engineering Laboratory is a resource for researchers who want to apply advanced molecular genetic techniques in rodent models of physiology and disease.
+NYU Langone’s Rodent Genetic Engineering Laboratory is a resource for researchers who want to apply advanced molecular genetic techniques in rodent models of physiology and disease.
 Our lab is experienced at generating novel mutant mouse strains by using gene targeting in embryonic stem cells (ESCs) and by developing novel methods of modifying rodent genomes and assaying genetically modified cells in vivo.

 To reserve time on an instrument, faculty, staff, and investigators must be registered in iLab.
 We have also provided iLab login instructions for NYU Langone, NYU, NYU College of Dentistry, and external users.

 Our lab scientists customize technologies to meet individual project needs, including specialized expertise in the use the clustered regularly interspaced short palindromic repeats (CRISPR) and CRISPR-associated protein 9 (Cas9) systems and other approaches for direct genome editing in vivo.

 Available advanced technologies include CRISPR/Cas9, a proprietary rapid strain-creation method known as the EZ-Mouse Model, tetraploid complementation systems, GEMMs-ESC Speedy Models, regulated gene expression by high-throughput RNA interference assay in mice, safe-harbor knock-in gene editing using the Rosa26 and other loci, recombinase-mediated cassette exchange, Inducible Tet-On® and Tet-Off® Gene Expression Systems, homologous recombination, induced pluripotent stem cells, assisted reproductive technologies, and vitrification systems.